microsoft/Dynamics365FO-AppChecker/README.md

 None at this time

 ## Notes and Caveats
-As discussed above, the compiler generates an XML representation of the source code.
+As discussed above, the compiler generates an enriched, structured XML representation of the source code.
 This is stored by BaseX in a directory with the name of the package being compiled inside the root directory called data.
-Note that the XMLs stored are just an enriched representation of the source code.
 You can run your own queries over this content by using the BaseX GUI tool.
-If you want to delete this information, use the BaseX GUI to drop the database with the appropriate name  (Database | Open and manage... | Drop...)
+If you want to delete this representation of the source, use the BaseX GUI to drop the database with the appropriate name  (Database | Open and manage... | Drop...)

 ## Contributing